 If your kids have a bunch of toys they’ve grown out of or lost interest in, organize a toy exchange with other families in your social circle.
 Each kid can walk away with something “new” to them and you won’t have to pay a dime.

-December is the time of year when all the local schools have their holiday concerts.
-Even if you don’t have kids in the band or chorus, you can come out to support the youth in your community.
-Many school performances are free.
+December is the time of year when many organizations have their holiday concerts.
+Even if you don’t know people in the band or chorus, you can come out to support your community.
+Many performances are free.